 The Remuneration Committee will review and determine the remuneration and compensation packages of the Directors and senior management with reference to their responsibilities, workload, time devoted to the Group and the performance of the Group.
-The Directors and other employees who have made valuable contribution to the Group may also receive options to be granted under the Share Option Scheme.
+The Company has adopted the Share Option Scheme to provide an incentive to the Directors and eligible employees, details of which are set out in the section headed "Share Option Scheme".